ivanhan0511/ivan-blog/content/post/os-windows10.md

 ---
-title: "What to do after init Windows"
+title: "What To Do After Init Windows"
 date: 2023-09-12T14:24:00+08:00
 categories:
 - OS